mdeboute/flood-it/README.md

 # Flood it 🎮

-It's a `flood it` based game created with the SDL.
+It's a `flood it` based game created with the SDL API.

 ![alt text](https://github.com/mdeboute/flood_it/blob/master/assets/flood-it.png)